automationbroker/apb/docs/apb_cli.md

 ## Typical Workflows

 #### Creating and Testing APBs
-In version `2.0.0` and above, `apb` allows you as a developer to develop and test APB images without using an Ansible Service Broker. `apb` allows the user to configure registries to source APBs from and store the list of images locally (in `~/.apb`).
+In version `2.0.0` and above, `apb` allows you as a developer to develop and test APB images without using an Ansible Service Broker. `apb` allows the user to configure registries to source APBs from and stores the list of images locally (in `~/.apb`).
 Once the images are found, `apb` allows the user to provision the APB directly for testing.

 Initializing the APB is done with `ansible-galaxy`:
 ```